UCLA Policy 135 : Animals on University Property

 2. Service Animals

 UCLA may impose legitimate safety requirements on the use or presence of a Service Animal that are necessary for safe operation of its facilities.
 There are some facilities that are not safe for use or presence of a Service Animal and from which UCLA may exclude a Service Animal based on actual risks.
-Laboratories, research facilities and food preparation locations are areas where a Service Animal may pose a substantial and direct threat to health and safety.
+Laboratories, research facilities, and food preparation locations are examples of areas where a Service Animal may pose a substantial and direct threat to health and safety.
 As a result, requests in these areas will require an individualized assessment that is determined on a case-by case basis (see section III C.1).

 3. Assistance Animals

 An Assistance Animal may be permitted in University housing and employee work areas if UCLA has granted the individual’s accommodation request per the procedures outlined in section III.C.2; all other campus buildings and campus transportation vehicles are prohibited, unless an exception was granted by the appropriate department (see section III.C.2).

 4. University Programs, Activities, and Events Involving Animals